mbeddr/mps-cli/mps-cli-py/Readme.md

 ### Limitations
 The library has currently the following limitations:
 - the recovered language information reflects only the used language in the loaded solutions
+  - if "mps/plugins" directory is considered the language information is loaded as an object model

 ### Run tests